of Aid Stations

 There are no minimum standards to achieve in order to take part in this event.

-Runners must finish the course within a 9 hour time limit.
+Runners must finish the course within a 9 and a half hour time limit.
 There are additional cut offs on route which can be found in the aid station table.

 Registration, Start & Finish are in 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.
 The field is opposite Aston Hill Bike Park.